WillBrennan/learn_stl/README.md

 Any is the de-facto type-erasure method in C++, it provides type-safe container for single values of any type.
 The implementation provides an introduction to polymorphism in C++.

 #### `optional`
+How can you store an object without a default-constructor on the stack?
+Well with a `union` is how, but what is this weird special type.

 #### `variant`

 #### `tuple`
 Tuple heavily depends on variadic templates and `std::index_sequence`, and isn't obvious how its implemented.
 It's a refreshing look at